illinx/sio_local/README.md

 | `k` | 10 | `KEYINPUT` | `0` = pressed.
 MSB -> LSB order: L R Down Up Left Right Start Select B A |

 #### Host -> GBA messages

+The response messages contain rumble in the same format as GBP rumble, but with all four players packed into a single message:

 | Bits |  Controller | Rumble on | Rumble off | Guard |
 |---|---|---|---|---|